aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 The Encrypt Legend Bytes MUST be serialized as follows:

 1. Order every authenticated attribute in the item lexicographically by the attribute name.
+TODO - hypotheticaly, one day we might need to encode more complex structures, and calculate a full canonical path for each attribute; but until then, ordering by the attribute name is equivalent.
-2. For each authenticated attribute, in order, append one of the byte values specified above to indicate whether that field should be encrypted.
+2. For each authenticated terminal, in order, append one of the byte values specified above to indicate whether that field should be encrypted.

 The length of this serialized value (in bytes) MUST equal the number of authenticated fields indicated by the caller's [Authenticate Schema](./structures.md#authenticate-schema).

-### Encrypt Context
+### Encryption Context

 TODO: Link directly to the MPL definition once it is more generalized.